chrisK00/PrettyConsoleHelper/README.md

 ### PrettyConsole
 **Options**: You can choose default coloring for lots of stuff by passing down PrettyConsoleOptions `var console = new PrettyConsole(new PrettyConsoleOptions(numberColor: ConsoleColor.Red));`
+- You can use this with dependency injection.
+Simply add it as a singleton `services.AddSingleton<IPrettyConsole, PrettyConsole>();`

 ### InputHelper
 **Options**: This can take in a PrettyConsole so that you are able to control the coloring and prompting!  `var console = new PrettyConsole(new PrettyConsoleOptions(numberColor: ConsoleColor.Red));